valerielnd/Bike-Sharing/README.md

 We downloaded the CSV file that contains the data for August 2019 because there is likely more traffic during the summer months.

-We used Tableau public to create the visualization for the business proposal, Python Panda library, and Jupyter notebook to transform to data before working with it.
+We used Tableau public to create the visualizations for the business proposal, Python Panda library, and Jupyter notebook to transform to data before working with it.

 ## Results